 In other words, we can prioritize similarities over differences if we make the effort.
 At that point, there is an accompanying mental shift that comes with pulling someone out of the “not like me” box and placing them into a more amiable “more like me” box.
 “Well, now we ain’t strangers anymore.”

 In a nutshell, how far up and down the taxonomic levels of similarity and difference we chose to focus is not exactly a scientific question, but a matter of preference.
-Are we primed to see similarities or differences first?
-When I was a kid, one of my favorite TV shows was the sitcom Night Court.
+As a kid, one of my favorite TV shows was the sitcom Night Court.
 In one of the later seasons, the character Dan Fielding – a self-absorbed prosecuting attorney – was believed to have died in a plane crash somewhere in the remote arctic.
 After hearing the news, his distraught colleagues tried to put together a eulogy for him, but struggled to find anything kind to say.
 They then asked Bull, the gentle giant but slow-witted bailiff, if he could think of something.
 Bull replied earnestly, “Hmmm, let’s see.
 Did you mention that he was a mammal?!”
 You can always find something to like about someone, and some group that you both belong to, if you search long enough.

 As social animals, the desire to belong is a powerful impulse.
 For our ancestors, social isolation likely would have meant death.
 Sadly, at different times and places, multiracial people have not always been well accepted, even for beauty queens like Ariana Miyamoto.
 However, the experiences of multiracial people are not monolithic.
 According to one 2015 survey in the U.S., 4% of multiracial people said that their background was a disadvantage in their life.
 About one-in-five (19%) said it had been an advantage, while 76% said it made no difference.